A hysterectomy is a surgical procedure that removes the uterus. There a several types of hysterectomy, depending on what’s removed:

 Before you have a hysterectomy, consider checking out HysterSisters, an organization dedicated to providing information and support to those considering a hysterectomy.

 Hysterectomy is a major surgery.
-Like all surgeries, it comes with a number of risks.
+Like all surgeries, it comes with a number of immediate risks.
 These risks include:

 - major blood loss

 - damage to surrounding tissues, including the bladder, urethra, blood vessels, and nerves